 Selaginella Characteristics and Classification

-Honestly, Selaginella classification is a bit of a jumble.
+Honestly, the classification of Selaginella is a bit of a jumble.

-The truth is, it carries characteristics of both, but it’s from a distinct and ancient lineage of vascular plants in the Selaginellaceae family.
+The truth is that it carries characteristics of both, but it’s from a distinct and ancient lineage of vascular plants in the Selaginellaceae family.

 Selaginella plants are really only unique to themselves, which is why people have a hard time communicating what they are properly.
 I guess it’s easier to name (and sell) things that people can identify with.